olekscode/pharo-gsoc-2021/README.md

-# pharo-gsoc-2021
+# Application of Pharo Org for GSoC 2021

-Preparing the application of Pharo Org for GSoC 2021
+In this repository, we collaborate on the documents that will be used for the GSoC 2021 applycation of Pharo Consortium.